Sri Lankan pumpkin curry in roasted coconut.

 A long piece of pandan leaf

-3 green chillies, split in the middle
+3 green chilies, split in the middle

 1 teaspoon mustard seed